 During the July 2011 field campaign in the Baltimore-Washington D.C. area, EPA provided key ground-based measurements at multiple sites for both ozone and nitrogen dioxide.
 The NASA airplanes flew over the Baltimore-Washington Interstate-95 corridor collecting data on ozone, nitrogen dioxide, formaldehyde, aerosols, and sulfur dioxide.

 During the January/February 2013 field campaign in California's San Joaquin Valley, EPA scientists and collaborators collected ground and air quality data through a series of flights that took place between Bakersfield and Fresno, Calif.
-The flight path passed over six ground measurement sites and sampling focused on agricultural and vehicle traffic areas.
-The fourth and final DISCOVER-AQ mission is scheduled for summer 2014 at a site to be determined.
+The flight path passed over six ground measurement sites.
+Sampling focused on agricultural and vehicular traffic areas.

-EPA exposure scientists expect to use the DISCOVER-AQ data they collect in the four field studies to help plan for their participation in a newly selected NASA satellite mission called TEMPO, or Troposheric Emissions: Monitoring of Pollution, expected to launch in 2017.
+EPA scientists expect to use the DISCOVER-AQ data they collect in the four field studies to help plan for their participation in a newly selected NASA satellite mission called TEMPO, or Tropospheric Emissions: Monitoring of POllution, expected to launch in 2019.

 Led by the Harvard-Smithsonian Center for Astrophysics in Cambridge, Mass., TEMPO will make the first measurements of tropospheric pollution over North America.
 The space-based instrument will be able to measure trace concentrations of ozone, nitrogen dioxide, sulfur dioxide, formaldehyde, and aerosols with high frequency and resolution.